MarcelloMorettoni/k8s-pvc-migrator/README.md

 After a successful migration, you can safely remove the old StorageClass and any unused CSI drivers or plugins if they are no longer needed.

----

-## License

-MIT License

----

-## Disclaimer

-This project is community-supported and provided as-is.
-Use at your own risk.
-Always test in non-production environments first.